Current Inquiries

 Review of Surrogacy Laws

-Read the Review of Surrogacy Laws: Issues Paper The Australian Law Reform Commission (ALRC) has been asked to inquire into surrogacy laws.
-The Terms of Reference for this Inquiry ask the ALRC to conduct a review of Australian surrogacy laws, policies and practices to identify legal and policy reforms, particularly proposals for uniform or complementary state,
+Read the Review of Surrogacy Laws: Discussion Paper (2025) now.
+The Australian Law Reform Commission (ALRC) has been asked to inquire into surrogacy laws.
+The Terms of Reference for this Inquiry ask the ALRC to conduct a review of Australian surrogacy laws, policies and practices to identify legal and policy reforms, particularly proposals for uniform or

 Read more